securitybunker/databunker/README.md

 ## Advanced role management, ACL

-By default, all access to Data Bunker is done with one root token or with **Time-limited access tokens** that allow to read data from specific user record only.
+By default, all access to Data Bunker is done with one root token or with **Time-limited access tokens** that allow to read data from specific customer record only.

 For more granular control, Data Bunker supports the notion of custom roles.
-For example, you can create a role to view all records or another role to add and change any user records; view sessions, view all audit events, etc...
+For example, you can create a role to view all records or another role to add and change any customer records; view sessions, view all audit events, etc...

 After you define a role, the system allow you to generate access token for this role (you will need to have root token for all these operations).